cs3157/recitations/recitation-10.md

 iterator is a type member, which is a typedef defined INSIDE a class.

 iterators act like pointers, they must provide the basics that pointers provide (some do provide other features).
 In particular you must be able to get the beginning, `v.begin()` and ONE PAST THE END with `v.end()`.
+Both of these functions return iterators!
+However it's only valid to dereference the returned value of `begin()`, because `end()` points past the end of the container.

-Then to use it we
+Then to use it the iterator has to define three functions: `*`, `++` and `!=`.
+With only those three we can do our entire iteration with any container, even ones like trees that aren't strictly sequential.

+`operator*` returns a reference to the object the iterator is currently pointing at.
+In a vector the iterator is actually a pointer, so it works without any code.
+In another class, say a linked list, the code has to do more work to figure out what the object being stored is, and return that.

+`operator++` advances the iterator to the next element.
+Again, how it actually happens depends entirely on what the.

+`operator!=` is important, because for some container types the idea of `operator<` doesn't really make sense.
+Hashmaps, for example, are entirely unordered, so we can only really test whether two iterators are not equal, not whether one is less than the other.

-There is also a const_iterator, which gives you const references, and behaves exactly the same way.
+There is also a const_iterator, which gives you const references, and behaves exactly the same way conceptually.